MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-conferencing-configure.md

 ## Acquire numbers for your Audio Conferencing bridge

-Your organization's audio conferencing bridge includes phone numbers available to all users in your organization to join Microsoft Teams meetings with external phone numbers.
-You can see the phone numbers associated with your organization's Audio Conferencing bridge in the Teams Admin Center under **Meetings > Conference Bridges**.
+Your organization's Audio Conferencing bridges include phone numbers available to all users in your organization to join Microsoft Teams meetings with PSTN phone numbers.
+You can see the phone numbers associated with your organization's Audio Conferencing bridges in the Teams Admin Center under **Meetings > Conference Bridges**.

-To acquire phone numbers for your Audio Conferencing bridge, follow these steps:
+To acquire phone numbers for your Audio Conferencing bridges, follow these steps:

 1. **Audio Conferencing or Operator Connect Conferencing license.** Users that need Operator Connect Conferencing numbers to join the meetings that they organize need to have an Audio Conferencing Standard subscription license or an Operator Connect Conferencing license assigned to them.
-For additional information, see [Plan for Operator Connect Conferencing](operator-connect-conferencing-plan.md).
+For more information, see [Plan for Operator Connect Conferencing](operator-connect-conferencing-plan.md).

 2. **Acquire numbers.** Go to your operator's website to order and acquire phone numbers.
 For a list of operator websites, go to the [Microsoft 365 Operator Connect directory](https://cloudpartners.transform.microsoft.com/practices/microsoft-365-for-operators/directory).
 You'll need to provide your tenant ID.
-If you don't know your tenant ID, see [Find your Microsoft 365 tenant ID](/onedrive/find-your-office-365-tenant-id) for more information.
+If you don't know your tenant ID, see [Find your Microsoft 365 tenant ID](/onedrive/find-your-office-365-tenant-id).
 Once your operator completes the order, they'll upload numbers to your tenant.
 You can view the numbers and the provider in the Teams admin center by going to **Voice > Phone numbers**.

 3. **Assign numbers to your Audio Conferencing bridge.** You can assign numbers to your Audio Conferencing bridge from the Teams admin center under **Meetings > Conference Bridges > Add**.
 For more information, see [Change the phone numbers on your Audio Conferencing bridge](change-the-phone-numbers-on-your-audio-conferencing-bridge.md).

 >[!NOTE]
 >Operator Connect Conferencing numbers can’t be assigned as default numbers of a bridge.
-Once a phone number is assigned to your Audio Conferencing bridge, the number will be listed in the **Find a local number page** of your organization that is included in the meeting invites of users in your organization with an Audio Conferencing license or an Operator Connect Conferencing license.
+Once a phone number is assigned to your Audio Conferencing bridge, the number will be listed in the **Find a local number page** included in meeting invites of users in your organization with an Audio Conferencing license or an Operator Connect Conferencing license.
 >
 >To route outbound calls via an operator, see the [**Sending outbound calls from Teams meetings via an operator**](#sending-outbound-calls-from-microsoft-teams-meetings-via-an-operator) section further down in this article.

 ## Change the default phone numbers that are included in the meeting invites of users

-This is an optional step.
+ This step is optional.

-The default phone numbers of a user are the ones that are included in their meeting invites when they schedule a meeting.
+The default phone numbers of a user are the ones included in their meeting invites when they schedule a meeting.
 You can update the phone numbers that are included in the meeting invites of users in the Teams Admin Center under **Users > Manage users**.
 To update the phone numbers included in the meeting invites of users, select the user, and select **Edit** in the **Audio Conferencing** section.

 After the changes have been applied, the new default phone numbers will be included in the meeting invites of organizers when they schedule a new meeting.

 ## Sending outbound calls from Microsoft Teams meetings via an operator

-If you have a Microsoft Audio Conferencing Standard subscription, you can configure the Audio Conferencing service to route all or a set of outbound calls from Teams meetings via your operator (as opposed to via Microsoft) by setting up an Audio Conferencing Routing policy.
+If you have a Microsoft Audio Conferencing Standard subscription, you can configure the Audio Conferencing service to route all or a set of outbound calls from Teams meetings via your operator by setting up an Audio Conferencing Routing policy.

+>[!NOTE]
-With an Operator Connect Conferencing license, outbound calls can only go through your operator.
+>With an Operator Connect Conferencing license, outbound calls can only go through your operator.

-An Audio Conferencing Routing policy can be applied at a user level, meaning that only the outbound calls from Teams meetings organized by the users with the associated policy will be routed via your operator, or at the global level, meaning that the outbound calls from Teams meetings organized by all users in your organization will be routed via your operator.
+An Audio Conferencing Routing policy can be applied at a user level, meaning that only the outbound calls from Teams meetings organized by users with the associated policy will be routed by your operator.
+This policy can also be applied at the global level, meaning that outbound calls from Teams meetings organized by all users in your organization will be routed by your operator.

 Audio Conferencing Routing policies can only be created using PowerShell.
-To create an Audio Conferencing Routing policy and specify an operator as the primary route for outbound calls from Teams meetings, follow the steps below using the PowerShell commands indicated:
+To specify an operator as the primary route for outbound calls from Teams meetings, follow the steps below using the PowerShell commands indicated:

 1. [Step 1: Add a new string to the Online PSTN Usage policy](#step-1-add-a-new-string-to-the-online-pstn-usage-policy)
 2. [Step 2: Create a new Online Voice Route policy](#step-2-create-a-new-online-voice-route-policy)